 Symptoms of Q fever resemble those of other disorders and thus do not help doctors with the diagnosis.
 If doctors suspect Q fever, they ask whether people were at or near a farm because the bacteria that cause Q fever live mainly in cattle, sheep, and goats.

-To confirm the diagnosis, doctors may do an immunofluorescence assay to check for antibodies in blood samples.
+To confirm the diagnosis, doctors may do an immunofluorescence assay Testing to check for antibodies in blood samples.
 However, doing the test once is not enough.
 The test must be repeated 3 to 6 weeks later to check for an increase in the antibody level.
-In addition, doctors use the polymerase chain reaction (PCR) technique to enable them to detect the bacteria more rapidly.
+In addition, doctors use the polymerase chain reaction (PCR) technique Testing to enable them to detect the bacteria more rapidly.
 Thus, the antibody tests do not usually help diagnose the infection immediately after someone becomes ill but can help confirm the diagnosis later.

 Doctors may do biopsies of infected tissue if there is an obvious site of infection.